 Automatically Erase Your Data After 10 Failed Attempts

-Don’t want your contents to get into wrong hands?
+Don’t want your contents to get into the wrong hands?
 You can preset your device to automatically wipe out all the data after 10 failed passcode attempts.

 Of course, when this feature is enabled, you wouldn’t want your device to be anywhere near your kid.
 But if you want to on the safer side of the stream, you should keep this feature in mind.
 Settings ⟶ Touch/Face ID & Passcode ⟶ Turn ON Erase Data.